bootdotdev/learn-cicd-starter/README.md

 You do *not* need to set up a database or any interactivity on the webpage yet.
 Instructions for that will come later in the course!

 Felbote's version of Boot.dev's Notely app.

+#Create a new branch called addtests.
+I like to name my branches after the change I'm about to make, and in this case, we're about to add tests.
+git switch -c addtests

+When you create a new branch, it only exists locally.
+Push this new branch up to GitHub: git push origin addtests.